Chris-Bland/textGpt/README.md

 1. Clone the TextGPT repository to your local machine.
 2. Navigate to the project directory and run `npm install` to install dependencies.
+3. Bootstrap the environment with `cdk bootstrap`.
-3. Build the CDK stack by running `cdk build`.
+4. Build the CDK stack by running `cdk build`.
-4. Deploy the stack to your AWS account by running `cdk deploy`.
+5. Deploy the stack to your AWS account by running `cdk deploy`.
 This command also creates the necessary resources in your AWS account.

 ## Monitoring and Troubleshooting